kubevirt/kubevirt.github.io/pages/ec2.md

 ![instance-type-memory-selection](/assets/images/kubevirt-button/ec2-instance-memory-selection.png)

+ * We install Weave Net as the CNI to enable pods to communicate with each other in the Kubernetes cluster.
+We reserve the 172.30.0.0/16 IP allocation range for Weave Net.
+Verify that the VPC you selected for "Network" in the "Instance Details" screen has a CIDR that does not overlap with Weave's IP allocation range.

  * You will need to be able to log into your instance through SSH.
 Depending on your network configuration, you may need to enable public IP.
 To enable a public IP, in the "Instance Details" screen select "Enable" for